-The Bloomberg School gives students the flexibility to participate in several training programs online—from anywhere in the world.
+The Bloomberg School gives students the flexibility to participate in online training programs—from anywhere in the world.

 - The MidAtlantic Public Health Training Center works to develop the existing public health workforce so that they can improve the infrastructure of public health systems in Maryland, Delaware and DC.